HouseMech/COSC320Project/README.md

 ### Problem Description
 In places with a limited amount of character space, people will often resort to keywords in order to express their thoughts.
 The keyword replacement tool finds abbreviations in text passages and replaces them with the proper phrases.
-For example if a text passage included the string “ASAP” then the tool will replace this with “as soon as possible”.
+For example if a text passage included the string "ASAP" then the tool will replace this with "as soon as possible".

 ### Edge Cases
 - Multiple keywords with no space in between